 Ongoing research is being done on the value of screening tests for anal cancer, especially in people with major risk factors.
 The test studied most is anal cytology, sometimes called the anal Pap test.
-This test may be useful in early diagnosis of anal cancer and pre-cancer (called anal intraepithelial neoplasia (AIN).
+This test may be useful in early diagnosis of anal cancer and pre-cancer (called anal intraepithelial neoplasia, or AIN).
 In this test, cells are gently scraped from the lining layer of the anus and checked under a microscope.
 Some doctors already recommend this test for people at high risk for anal cancers, such as those who are HIV positive.

 Research is also in progress on treating AIN to help prevent cancer from developing.

-New radiosensitizing agents -- chemotherapy and other drugs that increase the effect of radiation therapy -- are being studied in clinical trials.
+New radiosensitizing agents – chemotherapy and other drugs that increase the effect of radiation therapy – are being studied in clinical trials.
 Combining these treatments might allow people to get lower doses of radiation and chemotherapy, which could lessen the possible side effects.

-The HPV vaccines available at this time help prevent HPV infection, but do not treat infections already present.
-Researchers have also been working on vaccines to treat women and men who already have HPV infections, by causing their body’s immune system cells to attack the HPV-infected cells.
+Treatment vaccines: The HPV vaccines available at this time help prevent HPV infection, but they do not treat infections already present.
+Researchers are now working on vaccines to treat women and men who already have HPV infections, by causing their body’s immune system cells to attack the HPV-infected cells.

-Last Medical Review: 01/02/2013
+Last Medical Review: 04/09/2014

-Last Revised: 01/02/2013
+Last Revised: 01/20/2016